rafsanjani/ghanamotion-music-downloader/README.md

 ## TODO
 * Optimize layouts according to Google Material Design standards
 * Reduce loading times by a factor of 2
+* Cache fetched songs for some hours which will contribute to loading time.
 * Fix implicit bugs hiding in Mainactivity.java
 * Write unit and instrumentaion tests